Goodman-Luskin Microbiome Center

 Your gut microbes may influence how you handle stress

-A study published this month in Nature Mental Health, led by Arpana Church, PhD, and Tien S. Dong, MD, PhD, finds distinct biological signatures in the microbiomes of people who are highly resilient in the face of stressful events.
+A study published in Nature Mental Health, led by Arpana Church, PhD, and Tien S. Dong, MD, PhD, finds distinct biological signatures in the microbiomes of people who are highly resilient in the face of stressful events.